baku89/linearly/README.md

 const a: vec2 = [1, 2]
 const b = vec2.of(1, 2)

-// But since vector and matrix are immutable and annotated with readonly flags, a mutation such as below are handled as an error in TypeScript. a[0] = 3
+// But since vector and matrix are immutable and annotated with read-only flags, a mutation such as below is handled as an error in TypeScript. a[0] = 3
 // ^
 // Cannot assign to '0' because it is a read-only property.

-// Some constants such as mat2.identity are also readonly and defined as frozen array (applied Object.freeze).
+// Some constants such as mat2.identity are also read-only and defined as frozen array (applied Object.freeze).
 You can use `clone` to mutate them. const m = mat2d.clone(mat2d.ident) m[4] *= 2.0 m[5] = -4.5